MANAGING AIRPORT NOISE

 Keeping the presence of birds away from the runway – especially black-backed gulls – is important for the safety of planes and passengers.

 Occasionally we need to use loud noises as one of several methods to scare the birds away, which can include horns, sirens and pyrotechnics.
 This tends to be at sunrise and sunset when birds congregate on the runway.

 Read more about wildlife management at Wellington Airport here.

 WELLINGTON AIR NOISE MANAGEMENT COMMITTEE (ANMC)

-If you would like to raise any questions with either the airport or your resident representative on the ANMC, please complete our enquiry form.
+If you would like to raise any concerns or get in touch with us to discuss, please complete our enquiry form.